Ztidetenk/Aistocktrader/README.md

 # Aistocktrader

-This repository scaffolds the AI trading bot described in `PLAN.md`.
+This repository scaffolds the AI trading bot.
 The initial structure focuses on Python-based data ingestion, feature engineering, risk controls, and backtesting.
 As the project grows, modules will be extended with broker integrations, ML/RL training, and monitoring tooling.